googleapis/doc-pipeline/README.md

    [`docuploader`](https://pypi.org/project/gcp-docuploader).
 1. Upload the YAML with the `docfx` prefix:
    ```
-   docuploader upload --staging-bucket docs-staging-v2-staging --destination-prefix docfx .
+   docuploader upload --staging-bucket docs-staging-v2-dev --destination-prefix docfx .
    ```

-   There is also `docs-staging-v2` (production) and `docs-staging-v2-dev` (development).
-Use `-staging` until your HTML format is confirmed to be correct.
+   The buckets are `docs-staging-v2` (production) and `docs-staging-v2-dev` (development).
+Use `-dev` until your HTML format is confirmed to be correct.
 1. That's it! `doc-pipeline` periodically runs, generates the HTML for new `docfx-*` tarballs, and uploads the resulting HTML to the same bucket.
 The